 Do you have to do anything?
 No. But there is so much variation in how people measure that you are much more likely to get a reliable result if you weigh your ingredients.

-That is likely to result in the layers over-rising the pans.
-You can see from my pic that they were close to the top.
-If you only have two pans, you would want to bake two layers, let the cakes and pans cool, and then bake the third layer.
+That’s likely to result in the chocolate cake layers spilling over the pans.
+If you only have two 9 inch pans, bake two layers, let the cakes and pans cool, and then bake the third layer.

-Absolutely, especially if you decorate the cake simply like I do.
+Absolutely, especially if you decorate the cake simply.
 After the cake has been in the refrigerator overnight, cut the cake into family sized portions.
 Double-wrap each piece in plastic wrap and then place it in a plastic bag with as much air removed as possible.
 When you want to eat a piece, remove it from the refrigerator, unwrap it and put it on a plate, and let it come to room temperature before serving.
-We actually think this cake tastes even better after being frozen and defrosted than it does baked fresh.
+We actually think this cake tastes even better and fudgier after being frozen and defrosted!

 You can freeze frostings and have a variety for a batch of cupcakes.
 Or use extra frosting for cake balls or cake pops the next time you have a cake failure.
 Because they happen to all of us.